top of page

 The Holy Grail: Porcini

 Mushrooming is usually a treasure hunt in the forest.
 You wander through the wilderness, taking in every detail, until you uncover a whole bounty of mushrooms hiding beneath leaf litter.
 Ah, the excitement of a haul!
 A basket overflowing with abundance, enough to host the most glorious dinner party.
 But foraging for Porcini isn't like this.
-They're so elusive in Victoria, t here's a one in a million shot you'll stumble upon one.
+They're so elusive in Victoria, there's a one in a million shot you'll stumble upon one.
 Expect a sad, empty basket.
-T he lucky few who
+The lucky few who ha

 Katherine Wilson